KPSP-CD

-KPSP-CD (channel 38) is a low-power, Class A television station licensed to Cathedral City, California, United States, serving the Coachella Valley as an affiliate of CBS.
-It is owned by the News-Press & Gazette Company alongside Palm Springs–licensed ABC affiliate KESQ-TV (channel 42) and four other low-power stations: Class A Fox affiliate KDFX-CD (channel 33, licensed to both Indio and Palm Springs), Palm Springs–licensed CW affiliate KCWQ-LD (channel 2), Indio-licensed Telemundo affiliate KUNA-LD (channel 15), and AccuWeather affiliate KYAV-LD (channel 12).
+KPSP-CD (channel 38, cable channel 2) is a low-power, Class A television station licensed to Cathedral City, California, United States, serving the Palm Springs area as an affiliate of CBS.
+It is owned by the News-Press & Gazette Company alongside ABC affiliate KESQ-TV (channel 42) and four other low-power stations: Class A Fox affiliate KDFX-CD (channel 33), CW affiliate KCWQ-LD (channel 2), Telemundo affiliate KUNA-LD (channel 15), and independent station KYAV-LD (channel 12).
 The six stations share studios on Dunham Way in Thousand Palms; KPSP-CD's transmitter is located on Edom Hill northeast of Cathedral City and I-10.

 Along with other major Coachella Valley television stations, KPSP identifies itself on-air using its cable designation (CBS Local 2) rather than its over-the-air channel position.
 The unusual practice stems in part from the area's exceptionally high cable penetration rate of 80.5% which is one of the highest in the United States.

-In addition to its own digital signal, KPSP is simulcast in standard definition on KESQ's second digital subchannel (virtual and UHF channel 42.2) from the same Edom Hill transmitter facility.
+In addition to its own digital signal, KPSP is simulcast in standard definition on KESQ's second digital subchannel (42.2) from the same Edom Hill transmitter facility.

 History

+The station signed on the air on October 5, 1997, originally as an independent station airing movies, syndicated shows and local programming.

-The station launched September 2, 2002, and aired an analog signal on UHF channel 38.
-Prior to its sign-on as the Coachella Valley's first ever CBS affiliate, programming from the network came into the market via cable or antenna (in some areas) through Los Angeles owned-and-operated station KCBS-TV.
+It broadcast an analog signal on UHF channel 38.
+Prior to becoming the Coachella Valley's first ever CBS affiliate on September 2, 2002, programming from the network came into the market via cable or antenna (in some areas) through Los Angeles owned-and-operated station KCBS-TV.
 When KPSP went on-the-air, area cable companies displaced KCBS at that outlet's request.
 KPSP adopted the "CBS 2" moniker following the practice of major local competitors in using its cable designation for branding purposes.

 On April 1, 2008, it switched from branding itself "CBS 2" to "KPSP Local 2" although the "CBS 2" logo was retained for several months afterwards.
 On January 31, 2012, KPSP was sold by Desert Television to the News-Press & Gazette Company becoming a sister station to KESQ.
 It moved from its own studios on Dunham Way in Thousand Palms to KESQ's facility in Palm Desert.
-KPSP's transmitter on 38.1, went silent at midnight on March 1, 2012; the station's license was not initially included in the deal.
+KPSP's transmitter on 38.1 went silent at midnight on March 1, 2012; the station's license was not initially included in the deal.
 CBS programming is now broadcast on 42.2 on the KESQ-DT digital tier and the lineup has not changed.
 In January 2013, News Press & Gazette acquired the KPSP-CD license, as well as KYAV-LD, from Desert Television.
 The Class A channel 38 digital transmitter was turned back on on February 7, allowing CBS programming to be shown over the air in 1080i high definition for the first time in nearly a year.
 NPG's acquisition of the Desert Television assets was completed on April 26.